-Association of Small Landowners vs Secretary of Agrarian Reform
+Association of Small Landowners in the Philippines, Inc. vs Secretary of Agrarian Reform

-These are 3 cases consolidated questioning the constitutionality of the Agrarian Reform Act.
-Article XIII on Social Justice and Human Rights includes a call for the adoption by the State of an agrarian reform program.
+Brief background: Article XIII of the Constitution on Social Justice and Human Rights includes a call for the adoption by the State of an agrarian reform program.
 The State shall, by law, undertake an agrarian reform program founded on the right of farmers and regular farmworkers, who are landless, to own directly or collectively the lands they till or, in the case of other farmworkers, to receive a just share of the fruits thereof.
-RA 3844, Agricultural Land Reform Code, had already been enacted by Congress on August 8, 1963.
-This was substantially superseded almost a decade later by PD 27, which was promulgated on Oct 21, 1972, along with martial law, to provide for the compulsory acquisition of private lands for distribution among tenant-farmers and to specify maximum retention limits for landowners.
-On July 17, 1987, Cory issued EO 228, declaring full land ownership in favor of the beneficiaries of PD 27 and providing for the valuation of still unvalued lands covered by the decree as well as the manner of their payment.
-This was followed on July 22, 1987 by PP 131, instituting a comprehensive agrarian reform program (CARP), and EO 229, providing the mechanics for its implementation.
-Afterwhich is the enactment of RA 6657, Comprehensive Agrarian Reform Law of 1988, which Cory signed on June 10.
+RA 3844 was enacted in 1963.
+P.D.
+No. 27 was promulgated in 1972 to provide for the compulsory acquisition of private lands for distribution among tenant-farmers and to specify maximum retention limits for landowners.
+In 1987, President Corazon Aquino issued E.O.
+No. 228, declaring full land ownership in favor of the beneficiaries of PD 27 and providing for the valuation of still unvalued lands covered by the decree as well as the manner of their payment.
+In 1987, P.P.
+No. 131, instituting a comprehensive agrarian reform program (CARP) was enacted; later, E.O.
+No. 229, providing the mechanics for its (PP131’s) implementation, was also enacted.
+Afterwhich is the enactment of R.A.
+No. 6657, Comprehensive Agrarian Reform Law in 1988.
 This law, while considerably changing the earlier mentioned enactments, nevertheless gives them suppletory effect insofar as they are not inconsistent with its provisions.

 (1) it must be based on substantial distinctions;